alycda/dart-libkv/README.md

 direnv allow
 ```

-The development environment will load automatically.
+The development environment will load automatically **with all tools pre-installed**.

 See https://determinate.systems/blog/nix-direnv/ and https://github.com/nix-community/nix-direnv